manan-luthra/manan-luthra.github.io/tess.md

 <img src="https://user-images.githubusercontent.com/105019328/172069039-26800a2f-a5cc-449a-a6b9-72821ebd7854.png" height= "375" width= "500" >

-The above pictures show the experimental setup used in this test.
+The above images show the experimental setup used in this test.
 Vice grips were used to hold the prototype leg.
 Two Weights of 45g each were attached to the bottom of the leg to promote damping.
 Blue markers were attached at mulitple positions for high visibility.
 Two reference points were taken at the back of the setup.
 A video was taken in slo motion and was evaluated using the Tracker (Physics) software.

 ![image](https://user-images.githubusercontent.com/105019328/172069044-273061a5-0c7e-403e-ae7b-eb52ee846345.png)